billyc/time-xero/README.md

 1. Go to your Xero account and set up at least one INVENTORY item.
 Since Xero doesn't have payroll or time-tracking built in, we fake it by using inventory items for things like labor and tasks.
 Inventory setup is in `Accounts - Inventory`.
-   - You could just create one called `Labor` and be done with it
+   - You could just create one item called `Labor` and be done with it
    - Or, like me, you could create generic `Task 1` `Task 2` `Task 3` and so on.
    - Ignore all of the fields and checkboxes in the Inventory setup page -- just give the item a name and click Save.
    - These items will be visible labels on the invoice rows, so choose things that make sense for your